Egypt through the eyes of David Roberts

 By speaking only English I cannot know whether it is a language I am suited to, whether there are parts of me that could reveal themselves in another language.
 Could I express pain better through a tangible language, could learning another spoken language alter my conception of love, death, spirits et al?

-In programming we know this empirically: C is well suited to embedded and systems programming; interpreted languages like Python make good scripting languages, but its other features also made it a natural fit for machine learning; R and Matlab are favoured for data analysis; Go was built to alleviate problems at Google scale; Lua is aimed at extending other applications rather than building applications itself, CSS was a bad idea that we can’t escape etc.
+In programming we know this empirically: C is well suited to embedded and systems programming; interpreted languages like Python make good scripting languages, but its other features also made it a natural fit for machine learning; R and Matlab are favoured for data analysis; Go was built to alleviate problems at Google scale; Lua is aimed at extending other applications rather than building applications itself; HTML and the WWW proved revolutionary, unfortunately they fell short of what hypermedia could have been, and any hope of their salvation probably died with the pivot away from XHTML to HTML5 as a ‘living standard’; CSS was a bad idea that we can’t escape etc.

 I’ll draw something today, but for now I’ll keep on admiring Roberts’ work.